mikewacker/age-verification/README.md

 to encrypt any data that is sent to Amazon.
 To decrypt that data, you would need to use Amazon's private key&mdash;which only Amazon knows.)

-Data breaches are fare more common than key breaches, and most cybersecurity incidents in the news are data breaches.
+Data breaches are far more common than key breaches, and most cybersecurity incidents in the news are data breaches.
 We will mostly focus on mitigating the impact of a data breach, though we will consider both types of breaches.

 ## Detailed Design